Public Health Region (PHR) 6-5S Immunization Program

 ImmTrac2, our statewide Immunization Information System (IIS), is designed to consolidate immunization records from multiple sources throughout the State and offers many benefits to healthcare providers and their patients.
 Immunization staff members assist with enrollment in the registry, education, and training on the use of the registry, and assistance in locating a shot record.
-You may visit /immunize/immtrac/default.shtm for additional information
+View additional information.

 Determining the vaccine coverage levels in Public Health Region 6-5 South:

 The Immunization Program determines the vaccine coverage levels in PHR 6/5S by conducting population assessments in childcare facilities, public and private schools, and counties using the Texas Country Retrospective Immunization School Survey (TCRISS).
 Assessments are also conducted at these facilities to ensure that they are compliant with Texas’s school and childcare vaccine requirements.
-For more information on these requirements please visit:
+View more information on these requirements.

 Recommended Immunization Schedules